Best electric bikes 2026: Assisted bikes for road, gravel, commuting and more

 Which e-bike motor and battery do I need?

-The best e-bike motors can be located in several areas of the bike, depending on which brand and model you opt for, and generally consist of a front-drive, mid-drive or rear-drive motor system, located in the front hub, bottom bracket and rear hub respectively.
+The best e-bike motors can be located in several areas of the bike, depending on which brand and model you opt for.
+Options are a front-drive, mid-drive or rear-drive motor system, located in the front hub, bottom bracket and rear hub, respectively.

 While any of the three options will serve you fine, the motor system location will often have an impact on the handling of your bike, so it's worth considering whether or not you would have a preference.

-Battery capacity is described in Wh (watt-hours).
+Battery capacity is measured in Wh (watt-hours).
 The larger the number, the further your battery will take you on a single charge, and the heavier it will be.
-Some motor systems let you purchase a separate range extender battery which plugs into the main battery, increasing range and, in some cases doubling it.
+Some motor systems let you purchase a separate range extender battery, which is often mounted to the bike in place of a water bottle.
+It plugs into the main battery, increasing range and, in some cases, doubling it.

 What's torque and how much do I need?